 1 - Chromosome Structure

-The first reading assignment this semester examines the general features and organization of the chromosomes found within viruses, prokaryotic cells (bacteria), and eukaryotic cells (fungi, protozoa, algae, plants, and animals).
+The first reading assignment this semester examines the general features of the chromosomes found within viruses, prokaryotic cells (bacteria), and eukaryotic cells (fungi, protozoa, algae, plants, and animals).

 The genetic material (genome) of viruses can be composed of either RNA or DNA.
 A single virus type never has both DNA and RNA in the same virus particle.

 The genomes of viruses can be in several forms:

 - Double-stranded DNA (dsDNA).
 A dsDNA genome contains two individual DNA strands held together by hydrogen bonds.
 Even though you will not be required to know examples of viruses with dsDNA genomes, several human pathogens have dsDNA genomes, including the smallpox virus and the herpes viruses.

 - Single-stranded DNA (ssDNA).
 The genomes of many viruses are composed of a single DNA strand.
 Parvovirus, which infects dogs and cats, has a single-stranded DNA genome.